arshad-yaseen/react-animate-presence/README.md

 For guidelines on contributing, Please read the [contributing guide](https://github.com/arshad-yaseen/react-animate-presence/blob/main/CONTRIBUTING.md).

-We welcome contributions from the community to enhance react-amimate-presence capabilities and make it even more powerful ❤️
+We welcome contributions from the community to enhance react-animate-presence capabilities and make it even more powerful ❤️